University of Zurich: Reddit LLM Research

 In April 2025, researchers from the university's Faculty of Arts and Social Sciences conducted an experiment on Reddit's "Change my View" Subreddit where they attempted to identify how Large Language Models could be used to change people's views.
 The experiment was widely criticised, accused of breaking community rules, as well as being called unlawful.
 Subreddit moderators raised concerns with the university about the ethics of the research due to it being conducted without informed consent, and its impersonation of members of groups including LGBT people and sexual assault survivors.

 The researchers initially responded to the allegations by defending the study saying that it was "crucial to conduct a study of this kind", their activities had "done little harm", and that the study was approved by the university's ethics committee.
 Reddit's Chief Legal Officer called the study "deeply wrong on both a moral and legal level" whilst sharing that the website was unaware of the experiment and submitted "legal demands" to the university.
-Following Reddit's demands the university backtracked by announcing that the research would not be published, and that the Ethics Committee at the faculty indented to "adopt a stricter review process".
+Following Reddit's demands the university backtracked by announcing that the research would not be published, and that the Ethics Committee at the faculty intended to "adopt a stricter review process".